Janina Minge

-Janina Madeleine Minge (born 11 June 1999) is a German professional footballer who plays as a box to box midfielder for VfL Wolfsburg and the Germany national team.
+Janina Madeleine Minge (born 11 June 1999) is a German professional footballer who plays as a midfielder or centre-back for Frauen-Bundesliga club VfL Wolfsburg and the Germany national team.
+She has previously played for SC Freiburg.

 Club career

-Youth

 Minge started playing football in 2002 as a three-year-old at TSG Lindau Zech.
 After seven years she moved to VfB Friedrichshafen.
 After another four years, she moved to FC Wangen 05, where she played in the male B youth team.

-SC Freiburg

 Minge joined Bundesliga team SC Freiburg for the 2015–16 season at 16 years old.
 On 13 September she was part of the squad for the first time.
 On 6 December in the 6–1 home win against Bayer Leverkusen, she debuted as a substitute for Sandra Starke.
 She scored her first goal on 20 November 2016 in her team's 2–1 win against FF USV Jena, making it 1-0.
 In the 2021–22 season, Minge appeared for SC Freiburg a total of 22 times.
 She didn't miss a single minute of the 1,980 possible minutes of play.
 With nine goals, she was the best German goalscorer during the winter break of the 2022–23 season and scored a remarkable goal in the 4–1 win against MSV Duisburg.
 This goal was voted SC Freiburg's Goal of the Year and was voted Goal of the Month for December by the Sportschau.

-VfL Wolfsburg

-Minge will move to VfL Wolfsburg for the 2024–25 season, where she signed a contract that runs until 2027.
+Minge moved to VfL Wolfsburg for the 2024–25 season, where she signed a contract that runs until 2027.
 She experienced a strong season, having played at defensive midfielde and centre back, which included four goals, two assists, and a passing percentage of 92% in 21 league games.
 The team finished second.

 International career

 Minge made her debut for the U-15 national team in April 2013, in an 8–0 win over the Netherlands.
 She made three appearances for the under-16 national team in 2014.
 In 2015, she was the second youngest player in the U-17 national team squad for the European Championship in Iceland where the team reached the semi-finals but were defeated 1–0 by the Swiss selection.
 In May 2016, the team won the 2016 UEFA Under-17 Championship after a penalty shootout against Spain in Belarus.
 The four Freiburg players in the squad contributed seven of Germany's ten goals at the tournament and two of them, including Minge, successfully converted their kicks in the shootout.

 On 17 July 2024, Lena Oberdorf withdrew from the 2024 Summer Olympics squad due to injury.
 Minge was called up in her place, whilst Pia-Sophie Wolter was added to the alternate list.

+On 12 June 2025, Minge was called up to the Germany squad for the UEFA Women's Euro 2025.